stanislav-web/phalcon-translate/README.md

 Phalcon Translate Service.
 Simple way to translate your costom part of templates :-)

+- 1.2 [FIX, FEATURE] The ability to reuse a set of translations in various services

 ## Compatible
 - PSR-1, PSR-2, PSR-4 Standards